2007 Big East men's basketball tournament

 The 2007 Big East Men's Basketball Championship was played from March 7 to March 10, 2007.
 The tournament took place at Madison Square Garden in New York City and was sponsored by Aéropostale.
-The Georgetown Hoyas won the tournament for the first time since 1989 and the seventh time overall, and were awarded an automatic bid to the 2007 NCAA men's basketball tournament.
+The Georgetown Hoyas won the tournament for the first time since 1989 and the seventh time overall, and were awarded an automatic bid to the 2007 NCAA Division I men's basketball tournament.
 Jeff Green of Georgetown was given the Dave Gavitt Trophy, awarded to the tournament's most outstanding player.

 Bracket

 Only the teams with the 12 best records during the regular season qualified for the tournament.
 The thirteenth through sixteenth finishers (Seton Hall, South Florida, Rutgers, and Cincinnati) did not take part.